adam-bozman/my-apero/content/_index.md

 ---
 title: "Adam Bozman"
 subtitle: "Finance PhD and AI Enthusiast @ WSU"
-description: "I am a doctoral candidate in the [Carson College of Business](https://directory.business.wsu.edu/Directory/Profile/adam.bozman/) at [Washington State University](https://wsu.edu/) where my research focuses on empirical corporate finance, behavioral topics, big data, and some emerging technologies.
-My goal is to aid in the understanding of new technologies as well as individual biases, so we can create and appropriately regulate a more efficient marketplace."
+description: "I am a doctoral candidate in the [Carson College of Business](https://directory.business.wsu.edu/Directory/Profile/adam.bozman/) at [Washington State University](https://wsu.edu/) where my research focuses on empirical corporate finance, big data, and emerging technologies.
+My goal is to aid in the understanding of new technologies as well as individual biases, so we can create and regulate a more efficient marketplace."
 date: 2019-02-18T12:27:33-06:00
 images:
   - img/moscow.jpg